joaomariolago/stm32h5-zenoh-lwip-demo/docs/tutorial.md

 + add_library(freertos_kernel ALIAS stm32cubemx)
 ```

-Finally lets create a variable providing the include directories from `stm32cubemx` target so we can forward to other submodules:
+Finally, lets define a variable containing the include directories from the `stm32cubemx` target.
+This will allow us to forward the necessary paths to other submodules for proper integration:

 ```diff
 + # Get include directories provided by STM32CubeMX